 Are your Amazon sales drooping?
 As the marketplace becomes more crowded, it takes greater ingenuity to stay ahead of the competition.
 You can make it your New Year’s resolution to drive up sales with these tips from experts in the industry.

-Jake Rheude is adept in the areas of strategic business development, specifically search engine optimization (SEO), internet marketing, brand positioning, targeting, and supply chain integration.
+Jake Rheude is VP of Marketing at Red Stag Fulfillment.
+He is adept in the areas of strategic business development, specifically search engine optimization (SEO), internet marketing, brand positioning, targeting, and supply chain integration.

 While there’s a ton of effort that goes into winning the buy box and optimizing your product’s keywords for search (and let me be the first to say that these should still be priorities), I think the biggest key to boosting Amazon sales is to make sure your product is listed in the expert recommendation section.